tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Documentation.md

 ### JavaDoc

-Clojure provides Java interop capability via access to Java classes, interfaces, objects.
-CIDER provides access to the Oracle JavaDoc
+Clojure provides Java interop capability via access to Java classes, interfaces and  objects.
+CIDER provides access to the Oracle Java API documentation (a.k.a "JavaDoc").

+In `doc.clj` position point on the string "System/getProperty" and type `C-c C-d C-j [RET]`.
+This opens a browser window that loads the JavaDoc for the Java System.getProperty() API.